Topology Tab

 2.2.
 Placement #

-Placement indicates the location of the Probe concerning the measured network traffic.
+Placement indicates the location of the Probe in relation to the measured network traffic.
 The options are:

-• Measurement end-point - The Probe is in either one of the measured traffic endpoints.
-In other words, the device Probe is installed to is either sending or receiving the measured network traffic.
+- Traffic end-point - The Probe is in either one of the measured traffic endpoints.
+In other words, the device Probe is installed to is sending and/or receiving the measured network traffic.

-• Within measured path - The Probe is not located at either one of the end-points but instead resides somewhere along the path where the measured traffic traverses.
+- On traffic path: router, switch - The Probe is not located at either one of the endpoints but instead resides somewhere along the path where the measured traffic traverses through a network device that participates actively in the communications.
+Examples of such devices are a router and a switch.
 Note: This option uses MAC addresses in flow direction analysis.
-Thus, if your measured interface does not have a MAC address (e.g., a cellular modem), select the Off-path option instead.
+Thus, if your measured interface does not have a MAC address (e.g., a cellular modem), select the next option instead.

 For more information on placement, see Understanding Measurement Topology.